-After to determine the goal of your refinance, deciding whether that goal makes sense (or not), given your personal situation, depends on a combination of factors:
+After you determine the goal of your refinance, deciding whether that goal makes sense (or not, given your personal situation) depends on a combination of factors:

-- Differential between your existing interest rate versus the new rate in consideration
+- The differential between your existing interest rate versus the new rate in consideration

 - How far along you are in your existing mortgage

 - How long you plan on remaining in the new mortgage

 - How much it will cost you to get the new mortgage